Sushants-Git/keeper/README.md

 5. Visit [http://localhost:3000](http://localhost:3000) to view the application

 ## Why We Built Keeper?
-**Keeper** is a markdown editor and previewer born out of the need for a cleaner and more functional markdown editor.
-Many existing editors were cluttered with features, lacking functionalities like text-to-speech and comprehensive code syntax highlighting.
+**Keeper** is a markdown editor and previewer.
+Many existing editors were bolted with features, lacking functionalities like text-to-speech and comprehensive code syntax highlighting.
 This project was inspired by the desire to create a markdown editor that is both minimalist and feature-rich.

 ## What It Does
 **Keeper** is a markdown editor and previewer that brings together the best of both worlds.
 Here's what it offers: